 The API client library

 We created this library for the functions that make async requests to the API.
-You can find the complete code at the end of this section, for now we will discuss parts of the API client library code.
-The header of the class contains the URLs and other variables needed for the API functionality:
+You can find the complete code at the end of this section; for now we will discuss parts of the API client library code.
+The header of the class contains the URLs and other variables needed for the API functionality.

+Listing 5-12.

 class APIClient {

 var apiVersion: String!